rodrigofs/filament-masterdetail/README.md

    *No. MasterDetail allows adding and removing related records before persisting the parent model.*

 2. **Does it support other relationship types besides HasMany?**
-   *Currently, only HasMany relationships are supported.*
+  ~~*Currently, only HasMany relationships are supported.~~* *Yes.
+In addition to HasMany, it is now possible to create records using BelongsToMany (many-to-many) relationships.
+However, attaching existing related records is not yet supported.*

-3. **Is there support for editing related records?**
+4. **Is there support for editing related records?**
    ~~*No. Only adding and removing records is supported at the moment.*~~
      *Yes.
 You can edit related records through an edit action.*